gep13-talks/CakeDemos/README.md

   * xunit.runner.console

 **NOTE:** If you don't want to use a local setup, simply delete the cake.config file to go directly to the internet.
 You will also need to remove the local VSCode configuration which is specific to Cake.

-# Presentations

-This talk was first given at [Aberdeen Developers .Net User Group on Thursday 21st April 2016](http://www.aberdeendevelopers.co.uk/april-2016-meeting-gary-ewan-park/).
-The slides for the talk can be found [here](http://www.slideshare.net/gep13/having-your-cake-and-eating-it-too).

-**NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [adnuguk tag](https://github.com/gep13/CakeDemos/releases/tag/adnuguk).

-It was then given at [DDD Scotland 2016](http://ddd.scot/) on 14th May 2016.
-The slides for the talk can be found [here](http://www.slideshare.net/gep13/having-your-cake-and-eating-it-too-dddscotland).

-**NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [DDDScot2016 tag](https://github.com/gep13/CakeDemos/releases/tag/DDDScot2016).

-It was then given at [NDC Oslo](http://ndcoslo.com/) on 9th June 2016.
-The slides for the talk can be found [here](http://www.slideshare.net/gep13/having-your-cake-and-eating-it-too-ndc-oslo-2016).

-**NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [NDCOslo2016 tag](https://github.com/gep13/CakeDemos/releases/tag/NDCOslo2016).